Sreejita2023/Crytography/README.md

 # Security Using Colors and Armstrong Numbers

-A C++ Program that enables Double layer encryption and decryption of data using Armstrong Numbers and RGB color model for text file format.
+A **research-based** C++ Program that enables Double layer encryption and decryption of data using Armstrong Numbers and RGB color model for text file format.

 ## Tech Stack